sarahhcheng/CPSC-210-Project/README.md

 their old recreations by just **searching up the title of the recipe without having to physically rummage through a book.** I felt inspired to work on this because I will be *living by myself* soon, and I have to learn how to cook.
-This application will save me a lot of time, being easy to use and time efficent.
+This application will save me a lot of time, being easy to use and time efficient.

 ## User Stories